Polling for United States presidential elections: 1988

-Although Dukakis took a large lead in the initial polls, Vice President Bush's campaign portrayed him as soft on crime and used the good economy, Reagan's popularity and Bush's no new taxes pledge to close the gap and eventually take a large lead.
+Although Democratic candidate Michael Dukakis took a large lead in the initial polls, Vice President George H. W. Bush's campaign portrayed him as soft on crime and used the good economy, Reagan's popularity and Bush's no new taxes pledge to close the gap and eventually take a large lead.
 Bush easily won the general election.

 1992

-The polls fluctuated during the spring and early summer, with incumbent President Bush and independent challenger Ross Perot trading the lead.
-Perot withdrew from the race in July, however, and Clinton took a consistent lead in the polls by blaming Bush for the poor economy and promising that he would fix it ("It's the economy, stupid").
+The polls fluctuated during the spring and early summer, with incumbent President George H. W. Bush and independent challenger Ross Perot trading the lead.
+Perot withdrew from the race in July, however, and Democratic candidate Bill Clinton took a consistent lead in the polls by blaming Bush for the poor economy and promising that he would fix it ("It's the economy, stupid").
 Although Perot returned to the race in September, he could not regain his previous support and Clinton won the general election by a comfortable margin.

 1996

-Incumbent President Clinton held a comfortable lead in the polls throughout the campaign due to the good economy, stable international situation, and tying Dole to Newt Gingrich (the unpopular speaker of the House), easily winning the general election.
+Incumbent President Bill Clinton held a comfortable lead in the polls throughout the campaign due to the good economy, stable international situation, and tying Bob Dole to Newt Gingrich (the unpopular speaker of the House), easily winning the presidential election.

 2000

-The election was close throughout the campaign; Gore used the good economy to his advantage, but was hurt by being perceived as robotic and pompous.
-The Lewinsky scandal also might have hurt him, and helped Bush in the polls with voters concerned about moral values.
+The election was close throughout the campaign; incumbent vice president Al Gore used the good economy to his advantage, but was hurt by being perceived as robotic and pompous.
+The Lewinsky scandal also might have hurt him, and helped Republican candidate George W. Bush in the polls with voters concerned about moral values.

-Despite multiple court challenges by the Gore campaign after a recount in Florida, the Supreme Court upheld the election; Bush won the Electoral College despite losing the popular vote by 0.51%.
+Despite multiple court challenges by the Gore campaign after a recount in Florida, the Supreme Court upheld the election; Bush won the Electoral College despite losing the popular vote by 0.52%.

+The 2000 election remains the only presidential election since President Truman's upset re-election in 1948 in which the final pre-election polls incorrectly predicted the winner of the national popular vote.

 2004

-The election was closely contested, as dissatisfaction with the Iraq War and a sluggish economy helped Kerry.
+The election was closely contested, as dissatisfaction with the Bush administration's handling of the Iraq War and a sluggish economy helped Democratic challenger John Kerry.
 Bush accused Kerry of flip-flopping, however, and the Swift Boat Veterans for Truth accused Kerry of being unpatriotic.

 A week before the election, al-Qaeda released a video warning Americans not to re-elect Bush.
 Bush's poll ratings in swing states then gave him a comfortable lead, and he was re-elected.

 2008

-The campaign was close during the spring and summer, with Obama and McCain trading the lead.
-The economy went into recession in December 2007, but Obama was initially hurt in the polls by Hillary Clinton supporters.
+The campaign was close during the spring and summer, with Democratic candidate Barack Obama and Republican candidate John McCain trading the lead.
+The Great Recession started in December 2007, but Obama was initially hurt in the polls by Hillary Clinton supporters.
 The Republicans attacked him for being inexperienced, and McCain got a temporary bump in the polls after choosing Sarah Palin as his vice-presidential nominee.
-The financial crisis allowed Obama to open a consistent, comfortable lead in the polls at the beginning of October, however, and he won the election by a comfortable margin.
+The 2008 financial crisis allowed Obama to open a consistent, comfortable lead in the polls at the beginning of October, however, and he won the election by a comfortable margin.